fastapi-users/fastapi-users/docs/usage/routes.md

 ### `POST /register`

 Register a new user.
-Will call the `after_register` [handler](../configuration/routers/register.md#after-register) on successful registration.
+Will call the `after_register` [handler](../configuration/routers/register.md#after-register) on successful activation.

 !!! abstract "Payload"
     ```json